Copyright © 2006 - Sébastien Aperghis-Tramoni

 hate because it has to process the source each time it's used.
 She explains

-the idea she had to correct this, using her Module::Compile
+the idea she had to correct this, using her Module::Compile.
+This module

 Foo.pmc before a Foo.pm.
 So the result of the source filtering can